Bell X-5: Operational history

 The X-5 successfully demonstrated the advantage of a swing-wing design for aircraft intended to fly at a wide range of speeds.
 Despite the X-5's stability problems, the concept was developed to an outboard rather than inboard hinge, and was later successfully implemented in such aircraft as the General Dynamics F-111 and Grumman F-14 Tomcat, the Mikoyan Gurevich MiG-23 and MiG-27, the Sukhoi Su-17/20/22 and Su-24, the Tupolev Tu-22M and Tu-160, the Panavia Tornado and the Rockwell B-1 Lancer.

-Survivors
+Surviving aircraft

 The sole surviving X-5 is now at the National Museum of the United States Air Force at Wright-Patterson Air Force Base near Dayton, Ohio.
 It was delivered to the museum in March 1958.
 It is displayed in the museum's Research & Development Hangar.